 Elections and resolutions

-The General Assembly passes resolutions openly with a simple majority of the valid votes.
-In a tie, the President casts the deciding vote.
-Upon request the General Assembly may decide upon secret ballot or election.
+In general, the General Assembly shall pass its resolutions openly by a simple majority of the valid votes cast.
+In the event of a tie vote, the Chairman shall have the casting vote.
+Upon request, the General Assembly may decide to hold a secret ballot or election.

 Each member has the right to submit proposals.
 Proposals which are not closely related to items on the agenda must be delivered in writing to the Committee at least 14 days before the meeting.